Karth1kKumarK/Advance_lane_Extraction_In_different_condition/_posts/2018-09-5-advance-lane.md

 ### Dynamic Thresholding

-The implementation is inspired by this <a href="https://ieeexplore.ieee.org/document/6889285/" target="_blank">paper.</a>
-The image obtained from element wise multiplication is applied dynamic thresholding to extract Lane pixel.Dynamic thresholding assumes that a vehicle runs in the  middle of lanes.
-The image is divided in  half along  the width resulting in Dl(left half) and DR(right half) For  both Dl and DR are  scanned along the  rows and max value in each row  is obtained along with its position in the Row.For Dl the positional max  value is selected as this resides closer to middle of  the lane,similarly For DR the positional  min value is selected.
+The implementation is inspired by this <a href="https://ieeexplore.ieee.org/document/6889285/" target="_blank">paper.</a> The image obtained from element-wise multiplication is applied dynamic thresholding to extract Lane pixel.
+Dynamic thresholding assumes that a vehicle runs in the middle of lanes.
+The image is divided in half along the width resulting in Dl(left half) and DR(right half) For both Dl and DR are scanned along the rows and max value in each row is obtained along with its position in the Row.
+For Dl the positional max value is selected as this resides closer to the middle of the lane, similarly, For DR the positional min value is selected.

 <table style="width:100%; border:0px;">
   <tr>